Tokyo’s no-fun torch relay douses Olympic excitement

 “We ask people to watch the livestream to avoid overcrowding,” Nunomura said.
 “But if there aren’t crowds, we want people to actively join on-site and enliven the mood.”

 Celebrities have been enlisted to carry the torch and help generate excitement — but again, not too much.
-Organizers said they had asked torchbearers not to reveal their running slots in advance in case crowds turn up to see them.
+Organizers said they had asked torchbearers not to reveal their running slots in case crowds turn up to see them.

 One torchbearer, comedian Atsushi Tamura, pulled out last month after the then-president of the organizing committee, Yoshiro Mori, suggested the Olympics will be held regardless of the pandemic circumstance and said celebrities should carry the torch through paddy fields to avoid spectators.

 Mori has since resigned after making remarks demeaning women, and about 1,000 volunteers, or 1 percent of the total, have withdrawn in protest at his comments and concerns over the pandemic.
+Mori’s successor, Seiko Hashimoto, said Thursday she hoped to have more clarity on whether and how to accommodate spectators for the Games by the time the torch relay starts next month.

-Being a torchbearer also won’t be as much fun as it would have been.
-During the two weeks before running, they are being asked to refrain doing anything that might expose them to the virus, such as eating out or going to crowded places.
+Being a torchbearer won’t be as much fun as in other Games.
+During the two weeks before running, they are being asked to refrain anything that might expose them to the virus, such as eating out or going to crowded places.

 They won’t be given a coronavirus test unless they feel sick, but will be asked to complete a daily health checklist and wear masks when not running.
 On the day, they will also asked “to refrain from talking loudly on buses and at reception desks.”

-There had been talk of truncating the torch relay given the pandemic risks, but organizers decided to plow on with the event, which is sponsored by companies such as Coca-Cola and Toyota.
+There had been talk of truncating the torch relay given the risks, but organizers decided to plow on with the event, which is sponsored by companies such as Coca-Cola and Toyota.

 Local sponsors have poured in about $3.5 billion to these Olympics, according to the Associated Press.
 The official price tag has risen to $15.4 billion after the Games were postponed last year, but estimates by government auditors suggest it could exceed $25 billion.